astriaorg/astria/specs/conductor.md

       block data from the Astria Sequencer.
 The `Message` is then parsed to a `SequencerBlockData`
       ([link](https://github.com/astriaorg/astria/blob/6e71a76fa52c522ffdcabcd9d659e4de765d9d61/crates/astria-sequencer-types/src/sequencer_block_data.rs#L39)).
-      Once transformed, the block data is validated to make sure that the validator set correctly agreed on the block, the proposer for the Sequencer and the block match, and that the previous commit hash in the block header is correct.
+      Once transformed, the block data is validated to make sure that the proposer for the block is the one expected.
+It also checks the commit of the parent block by verifying that >2/3 staking power of the sequencer chain voted for it.
       The block is then passed to the Executor actor as a `ExecutorCommand::BlockReceivedFromGossipNetwork` message which will
       ultimately process and filter the block.